Posted on: June 10, 2013

 Summertime Safety: Avoid Hazards in the Heat

-by Jim Dwyer MD, Chief, Emergency Services, Northern Westchester Hospital
+by Jim Dwyer MD, Director and Chief, Emergency Services, Northern Westchester Hospital

 Bare feet in cool grass on a hot day may be the actual description of paradise.
 However, running around barefoot can be hard on the tootsies.
 The nature of injuries that put people in emergency rooms changes with the seasons.
 In summer I see everything from cuts on feet to heat stroke.
 Here’s how to protect yourself—and especially your children—when the mercury climbs.